 The Australian guidelines to reduce health risks from drinking alcohol from the National Health and Medical Research Council (NHMRC) say it's safest not to drink at all:

 - when you are trying to conceive

 - while you are breastfeeding (because the alcohol can pass into the breast milk and may affect a baby's feeding and sleeping patterns, and physical and cognitive development).

 Heavy drinking – drinking daily or binge drinking – carries the greatest risk to your developing baby, but even one or two drinks a week may still cause damage to your developing baby.

 See the NHMRC guidelines for more advice on levels of drinking and standard drinks in Australia.

 If you're having trouble reducing or stopping your alcohol consumption, talk to your healthcare professional for advice and support.

 Drinking alcohol before you knew you were pregnant

+When pregnant people have support from people around them, it can make saying no to alcohol a lot easier.
 Studies have also suggested that women are less likely to drink during their pregnancies if their partners also abstain.